arieqwer/planetary-wave-teleconnection-heat-sync/README.md

 # Urban Hot Night Synchrony and Intensification

 This is the trimmed public code-and-data release for the manuscript on synchronized nocturnal urban heat extremes and planetary-wave locking.
-The repository now keeps only the core processing scripts plus the lightweight manuscript outputs that are appropriate to host on GitHub.
+The repository now keeps the core processing scripts and the lightweight manuscript outputs that are appropriate to host on GitHub.

 ## Core workflow